 about a cup of liquid from the soup.
 Process until smooth and pour back into soup pot.
 Stir and adjust any seasonings as needed.
 Chill in refrigerator.

-My mother would garnish this with diced boiled potatoes, diced cucumber or diced hard-boiled eggs.
-I didn’t ever develop a taste for any of these additions.
+My mother would garnish this with diced boiled potatoes, diced cucumber, minced raw garlic or diced hard-boiled eggs.
+The only one of these I ever liked was the minced raw garlic.